-A penalty point ban is often called a ‘totting up‘ points ban and is where, under Section 35 of the Road Traffic Offenders Act, you are disqualified from driving for accumulating 12 penalty points on licence within a 3 year period.
+A penalty point driving ban is often called a ‘totting up‘ ban and is where, under Section 35 of the Road Traffic Offenders Act, you are disqualified from driving for accumulating 12 points on driving licence within a 3 year period.

-NEED ADVICE ABOUT TOTTING BANS NOW? – CLICK BELOW TO ASK A QUESTION FOR FREE!
+NEED ADVICE ABOUT TOTTING UP NOW? – CLICK BELOW TO ASK A QUESTION FOR FREE!

 There are three ways you can defend a totting up ban once you have 12 points.
 You can either;